viam-modules/viam-camera-realsense/README.md

 # within Docker
 cd ~/opt/src/viam-camera-realsense
 make camera-module
+# if you want to make the AppImage, then also do
+make package
 ```

-If you would like to try to gather all of the dependencies yourself, you will need:
+If you would like to try to gather all of the dependencies yourself and not use Docker, you will need:

 - [librealsense](https://github.com/IntelRealSense/librealsense)
   - `git checkout` and install from source.